Who's who in cruise retail....

 Type of Operator: In-house

-Disney Cruise Line operates a fleet of 5 cruise ships, with another 3 to come in the next 3 years, including the Singapore-based Disney Adventure.
-Disney being a huge operator of own-brand merchandise across its network of stores and theme parks around the world takes their experience onto their cruise line fleet.
+Disney Cruise Line operates a fleet of 6 cruise ships, with another 2 to come this year alone, including the Singapore-based Disney Adventure.
+Disney being a huge operator of own-brand merchandise across its network of stores and theme parks around the world takes their extensive retailing experience onto their cruise line fleet.
 Currently, the majority of their onboard boutiques are run in-house across their different categories focused specifically on the Disney guest.

 Type of Operator: Concessionaire